A landing theorem for entire functions with bounded post-singular sets: Unbounded sets of escaping points

 \section{Unbounded sets of escaping points}

 {In this section, we briefly review basic properties of the dynamics of a function $f\in\B$, and review the definition of external addresses for such maps.
 Then we state a theorem (Theorem~\ref{thm:unboundedsets}) about the existence of unbounded connected sets for these addresses, and devote the rest of the section to the proof thereof.
-These sets will provide the basis of the ``dreadlocks'' that are introduced (for postsingularly bounded entire functions) in the next section.}
+These sets will provide the basis of the ``filaments'' that are introduced (for postsingularly bounded entire functions) in Section \ref{sec:filaments}.}

 {Throughout this section, fix a function $f\in\B$.
 Recall that this implies that $S(f)$ is bounded.
 For now, we do \emph{not} assume that $\PP(f)$ is also bounded.
 Let us} begin by reviewing the method of partitioning the locus where $f$ is large into (topological) half-strips known as \emph{fundamental domains}.
 (Compare e.g.\ \cite[Section~2]{Re08} or \cite[Section~2]{guenterthesis}.)
 For this construction, we fix a Euclidean disk $D$ around the origin containing $S(f)$.
 The connected components of $f^{-1}(\C\setminus \overline{D})$ are called the \emph{tracts} of~$f$.
-If $T$ is a tract, then $f\colon T \to \C\setminus \overline{D}$ is a universal covering map; in particular, $T$ is unbounded and simply-connected.
+If $T$ is a tract, then $f\colon T \to \C\setminus \overline{D}$ is a universal covering map; in particular, $T$ is unbounded and simply connected.
 In fact (applying the same argument to a slightly smaller disc than $D$), $T$ is a Jordan domain in $\Ch$ whose boundary passes through infinity, and $f$ is a universal covering $f\colon \overline{T} \to \C\setminus D$ on the closure of $T$ (in $\C$).

-Now let $\delta$ be {an arc} connecting a point of $\overline{D}$ to infinity in the complement of the closure of the tracts.
-(It is easy to see that such an arc always exists.)
+We may assume in the following that $D\cap f(D)\neq \emptyset$, e.g.\ by ensuring that $f(0)\in D$.
+Then it is easy to see that there is an arc $\delta$ connecting a point of $\partial D$ to infinity in the complement of the closure of the tracts.
 We define